learn-co-curriculum/swift-dictionaryMethods-lab/README.md

 > Bang 💥

-## Learning Objectives - The student should be able to...
+## Overview

-* Solve these questions challenging their knowledge of dictionaries and how/when to use them.
+In this lab. you'll be solving questions about dictionaries as well as when and how to use them.

 <a href='https://learn.co/lessons/DictionaryMethodsLab' data-visibility='hidden'>View this lesson on Learn.co</a>